samartho4/BankingApp/README.md

 ## Project Overview

 This project is a secure banking web application powered by Plaid's financial services API.
-It helps for better and seecured finances.
+It helps for better and secured finances.

 ## Tech Stack